 “You can even do exercises while laying on your back,” Dr. Bonow said.
 “Anything that increases aerobic activity is beneficial.”

-But if taking those medications means a patient can keep moving, the cardiovascular risks can be outweighed by the health benefits of exercise, Dr. Bonow said.
+But if taking those medications means a patient can keep moving, the risks can be outweighed by the health benefits of exercise, Dr. Bonow said.
 If pain medication is needed, consult with your doctor to manage the risks, starting with drugs that carry the lowest risks.

-“People sometimes overindulge, or turn to sweets because it’s emotionally soothing,” Dr. Bonow said.
+“Under stress, people sometimes overindulge, or turn to sweets because it’s emotionally soothing,” Dr. Bonow said.